ted-spence-avalara/developer-dot/_posts/2017-03-07-customer-exemption-handling.md

 }
 ```

-Here's what that looks like in our admin console:
+Here's what that looks like in our [AvaTax Website](https://admin.avalara.com):

 <img src="/public/images/blog/exemption-detail-admin-console.png" alt="Exemption detail in admin consoleDocument Result for Certificate" height="344" width = "600" />